 Managers can use propensity scoring to think through how to organize their own delivery systems.
-For example, many recommend the use of patient-centered medical homes PCMHs) for chronically ill patients.
+For example, many recommend the use of patient-centered medical homes (PCMHs) for chronically ill patients.
 Propensity scores can be used to see the impact of PCMHs on patient satisfaction and health outcomes.
 Marsteller and colleagues (2018) studied multipayer programs.
-They used propensity scoring to make sure that patients in medical homes had the same rate of comorbidities than those not in the medical homes.
+They used propensity scoring to make sure that patients in medical homes had the same rate of comorbidities than those not in medical homes.
 Then they estimated the impact of medical homes on various outcomes.

 Vendors often pitch new technologies to hospitals, and it is important to examine carefully whether the new technology is less costly and has a better outcome than what the institution may currently use.
 For example, robotic surgery has been developed as an alternative to laparoscopic surgery, and it has been held up as less costly, with better outcomes.
 However, different technologies are used for different patients.
 Kim and colleagues (2015) removed the patient variation and concluded that robotic surgery cost more and had similar outcomes.